slavaGanzin/ChatTest/readme.md

-Please write, in your favorite programming language, JavaScript code that takes a chat message string and returns a JSON string containing information about its contents.
+Please write, in your favorite programming language function that takes a chat message string and returns a JSON string containing information about its contents.

 Special content to look for includes: